ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 - The **playback** set is displayed on most scenarios and contains play/pause, mute/unmute and fullscreen buttons.

-- The **scroll return** set only contains a button to scroll the document back to the video's inline position.
+- The **scroll back** set only contains a button to scroll the document back to the video's inline position.
 This is displayed during ad playback in order to allow user interaction.